roboscala/sbt-robovm/README.md

 sbt-robovm
 ==========

-sbt-robovm is an extension for the Scala build tool which aims to make it as simple as possible to get started with Scala on iOS using [RoboVM](http://www.robovm.org/)
+sbt-robovm is an extension for the Scala build tool which aims to make it as simple as possible to get started with Scala on iOS using [RoboVM](http://www.robovm.org/) (version 0.0.5)

 ## Basic usage